frontenddogma/css-optimization-basics/manuscript/overview.md

 ## Tools and References

-The following lists a small selection of useful _CSS_ tools, websites, and books.
-They are geared towards more experienced developers, and they are because the novice developer may learn more and make bigger jumps learning here than staying with beginner materials.
+The following is a small selection of useful _CSS_ tools, websites, and books.
+They are geared towards more experienced developers, yet the novice developer may learn more and make larger leaps with these than staying with beginner materials.

 ### Tools

-A few handy CSS tools, both for manual and automated testing.
+A few handy CSS tools, for manual and automated testing:

 * clean-css [package](https://www.npmjs.com/package/clean-css), to optimize and minify CSS
 * CSS Minifier [online tool](https://cssminifier.com/), to minify CSS